-- (a) in relation to projects between three hundred thousand dollars and one million dollars, Project Profile; and - (b) in relation to projects over one million dollars, Project Profile and Project Report. - 47.
-All completed Project Profiles and Project Reports are to be submitted to the PSIC at least two weeks in advance of its monthly meeting.
+- 46. A chief officer is required to submit the following documentation to the PSIC using the formats for the Project Profile and Project Report set out in the Fifth Schedule - - (a) in relation to projects between three hundred thousand dollars and one million dollars, Project Profile; and - (b) in relation to projects over one million dollars, Project Profile and Project Report.